Skip to main content

 I tend to see everything as a system — inputs, outputs, feedback loops.
 That applies to technology, organizations, and honestly to myself.
 It’s a useful lens, and I have to remind myself that it's not the only one.

-A pragmatic egalitarian that also likes the outdoors, I'm an exile in the political wilderness.
+A pragmatic egalitarian that also likes outdoor sports and a good airshow, I'm an exile in the political wilderness.
 I think a lot about climate, energy, and where technology fits into both.
 Nuclear deserves more serious consideration than it gets.
 AI is going to change a lot of things in ways we’re not ready for.
 Social media makes us feel further apart than we are.
 Humans are going to space the easy way or the hard way.